rajdeepsharma17/logs-analysis/README.md

 <li>Markoff Chaney - 84557
 </ul>

-> Failed requests more than 1 percent of total request on followiing days:
+> Failed requests more than 1 percent of total request on following days:
 <ul>
 <li>2016-07-17 - 2.26%
 </ul>